What is CSHIP?

 How long is an internship?

 Not likely.
 These are non-clinical internships, and most are with a nonprofit, public health or social service agencies involved in health care in some way.
 Rarely can we place a student in a hospital setting.
-If you have certification such as EMT or LNA please indicate that, as it may allow for more patient contact.
+If you have a certification such as an EMT or LNA, please indicate that, as it may allow for more patient contact.

 What is meant by a “project”?

-Do you provide housing, and Do I need a car?
+Do you provide housing, and would I need a car?